-The MindView Gantt view, specific to the Business Edition, is a specialized view, dedicated to the creation, editing and management of project plans according to the rules of project management.
+The MindView Gantt view is a specialized view, dedicated to the creation, editing and management of project plans according to the rules of project management.

 MindView lets you build, view and manage complex project plans in the Gantt view.
 Setup deadlines, milestones and dependencies while keeping an eye on the critical path to ensure your team delivers on time every time.